mike182uk/alfred-snpt/README.md

 export PATH=/usr/local/bin/:/my/custom/path/bin/:$PATH
 ```

-Repeat the above for each `Run Script` node in the Alfred workflow
+Repeat the above for each `Run Script` node in the Alfred workflow.